fcrozatier/champagne/src/routes/content-policy/+page.md

 -   Using an AI-generated image in your video by **comparing it to hand-drawn** art or **using it as justification for a broader narrative** such as supplementary material to explain some mathematical concept.

-	Specific example: let’s say you are making a video on eigenvalues and you ask Dalle to generate a “generic human face” and compare that to a paper you found on <a href="https://en.wikipedia.org/wiki/Eigenface" target="_blank">eigenfaces</a>.
+	Specific example: let’s say you are making a video on eigenvalues and you ask Dalle to generate a “generic human face” and compare that to a paper you found on [eigenfaces](https://en.wikipedia.org/wiki/Eigenface).
 This is totally fine because you are comparing and contrasting Dalle’s output to a known concept in computer graphics as a way to better explain eigenvalues

 -   Using ChatGPT to generate a paragraph in your script and explaining **any inaccuracies you might have found.**